bk/wmk-docs/content/pagevars.md

 - `page.pretty_path`: If this is true, the basename of the markdown filename (or the slug) will become a directory name and the HTML output will be written to `index.html` inside that directory.
-By default it is false for files named `index.md` and true for all other files.
+By default it is false for files named `index.md` or `index.html` and true for all other files.
 If the filename contains symbols that do not match the character class `[\w.,=-]`, then it will be "slugified" before final processing (although this only works for languages using the Latin alphabet).

 - `page.do_not_render`: Tells `wmk` not to write the output of this template to a file in `htdocs`.
 All other processing will be done, so the gathered